ekryshen/mpdroot/README.md

 Once the script succeeds, your installation will be located in mpdroot directory.
 If the script fails, please email the output to hnatics@jinr.ru

+The above installation procedure was tested to work with the following OS (as of October 27th 2021):
+CentOS 7, Fedora 34, Fedora 35 beta, Ubuntu 20.04, Linux Mint 20.2

 #### NOTE: When using MPDRoot SetEnv.sh and config.sh must be invoked in each new terminal by
 ```
 source ~/mpdroot/SetEnv.sh && source ~/mpdroot/build/config.sh